aneldev/dynadux/doc/Debugging.md

 ### dynaduxDebugMiddleware.listPayloads

-Same as `list` including the payloads.
+Same as `list`, including the payloads.

 ### dynaduxDebugMiddleware.log